lihing1994/Rendering-image/README.md

 # Introduction
  - The project focus on creating a 3D enivernment and rendering an image based on the enivernment we just defined using Ray-Tracing algorthim.
 To make the image looks more realistic, the following shading technique and lighting effects have been implemented including, Phong shading, Lambert shading, Point-light, Spot-light, Area-light, and mirror reflection effect.
 The project is implemented by OpenFrameWork, which is a C++ toolkit.
 In order to run this project, you may download the OpenFrameWork toolkit by cliking following link:  [Link To Download OpenFrameWork](https://openframeworks.cc/download/)

-## Creating an OpenFrameWork Project (You may skip this steps if you are familiar with OpenFrameWork).
+## Creating an OpenFrameWork Project on your computer(You may skip this steps if you are familiar with OpenFrameWork).
 - After you downloaded the OpenFrameWork to your computer, you may unzip the zip file you just downloaded.
 Then, in the same directory, you may find a folder that containes all the necessarily files for the OpenFrameWork (e.g The name of the folder should appear as the following formate : of_XXXXXXXXX_XXX_release).
 ![Screen Shot 2021-01-25 at 11 19 10 PM](https://user-images.githubusercontent.com/25276186/105812874-cd8e7b00-5f63-11eb-825e-b75305c4ca86.png)